CollinHeist/TitleCardMaker/docs/getting_started/connections/jellyfin.md

 [Image Source](../../user_guide/settings.md#image-source-priority), and as a location where Title Cards are uploaded to.

-1. Click the <span class="example md-button">Add Connection</span> button to
+1. Under the Jellyfin section, click the
-create a blank Connection.
+<span class="example md-button">Add Connection</span> button.

 2. Give this Connection some descriptive name - e.g. `Jellyfin` - and enter the _root_ URL to your Jellyfin server __including the port__.